MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Environment_Variables.md

 parent process and is constructed from the variables in the _Machine_ and _User_ scopes.

-You can display and change the values of environment variables without using a cmdlet by using the expression parser in PowerShell.
+You can display and change the values of environment variables without using a cmdlet by using a variable syntax with the environment provider.
 To display the value of an environment variable, use the following syntax:

 ```